Voice, Choral, Conducting,

 Paul has extensive experience as a performer, arts educator and arts advocate.
 He graduated B.Mus.Ed from the NSW State Conservatorium (USYD) and Masters Degree in performance from the Guildhall School of Music and Drama (London).
 Most recently he completed a Masters in Counselling at Monash University, Melbourne.

 Whilst living in Melbourne, Paul taught music, drama, theatre studies and circus skills to students from early childhood to VCE level and adults.
 He also served on the Victorian State Subject Association Board for Music (aMuse) for several years.
-He took a leading advocacy and committee role in the development and implementation of Music Technology in Education for Soundhouse Australia, winning the national Alfred Brasch Award in 2004 for his work in delivering music technology to remote indigenous communities.
-He has previously served as Secretary and is currently Vice President (Internal) of the Association of NSW Regional Conservatoriums and is currently the Deputy Chair on the Board of Regional Arts NSW.
-In 2019 Paul was invited to serve on the new Contemporary Music Board for Create NSW.
+He took a leading advocacy and committee role in the development and implementation of Music Technology in Education for Soundhouse Australia, winning the national Alfred Brash Award in 2004 for his work in delivering music technology to remote indigenous communities.
+He has previously served as Secretary and is currently Vice President (Internal) of the Association of NSW Regional Conservatoriums and completed six years on the Board of Regional Arts NSW including two years as Deputy Chair.
+In 2019 Paul was invited to serve on the new Contemporary Music Board for Create NSW and in 2021 he steps onto the Board of Regional Arts Australia.

 Paul aspires to lead with compassion, fairness and integrity.